Causes of stomach cancer

-Exactly what triggers the changes in DNA that lead to stomach cancer and why only a small number of people develop the condition.
+It's not known what triggers the changes in DNA that lead to stomach cancer and why only a small number of people develop the condition.

-Your risk of getting stomach cancer increases with age.
-Most cases occur in people over the age of 55 with the average age at diagnosis being around 70.
+Your risk of developing stomach cancer increases with age.
+Most cases occur in people aged 55 or over.

 For reasons that are unclear, men are twice as likely as women to develop stomach cancer.
-It is unclear why this is the case.

-Smokers may be twice as likely to develop stomach cancer compared with non-smokers.
-This is because some tobacco smoke will always be swallowed when you inhale and end up in your stomach and tobacco contains many harmful substances that can damage cells.
+People who smoke are about twice as likely to develop stomach cancer compared with non-smokers.
+This is because you swallow some cigarette smoke when you inhale and it ends up in your stomach.
+Cigarettes contain harmful chemicals which can damage the cells in your stomach.

 H. pylori infection

 Helicobacter pylori (H. pylori) is a common type of bacteria.
-In most people they are harmless but in some people an H pylori infection can cause conditions such stomach ulcers, recurring bouts of indigestion or chronic inflammation of the stomach lining (atrophic gastritis).
+In most people, these bacteria are harmless, but in some people an H. pylori infection can cause problems such as stomach ulcers, recurring bouts of indigestion or long-term inflammation of the stomach lining (chronic atrophic gastritis).

-Research has found that people with severe atrophic gastritis have the highest risk of developing stomach cancer, although this risk is still very small.
+Research has found people with severe chronic atrophic gastritis have an increased risk of developing stomach cancer, although this risk is still small.

-Countries where this type of diet is popular such as Japan have much higher rates of stomach cancer than would normally be expected.
+Countries where this type of diet is popular, such as Japan, tend to have much higher rates of stomach cancer than the UK.

-You are more likely to develop stomach cancer if you have a close relative with the condition, such as one of your parents or your brother or sister.
-One study estimated that if one of these family members develops stomach cancer this increases your risk by around 1 ½ .
+You're more likely to develop stomach cancer if you have a close relative with the condition, such as one of your parents or a sibling (brother or sister).
+In such cases, it may be appropriate for your doctor to arrange genetic counselling.

-In around 1 in 50 cases of stomach cancer, testing has found that people share a genetic mutation (where the instructions contained in all living cells become scrambled in some way) in a gene known as the E-cadherin gene.
+In around one in 50 cases of stomach cancer, testing has found that people share a mutation in a gene known as E-cadherin.

 Having another type of cancer

-Your risk of developing stomach cancer is increased if you've had another type of cancer, such as cancer of the oesophagus (gullet), or non-Hodgkin's lymphoma (cancer that develops in the white blood cells).
+Your risk of developing stomach cancer is increased if you've had another type of cancer, such as cancer of the oesophagus or non-Hodgkin lymphoma (cancer that develops in your white blood cells).

 Certain medical conditions

-If you have had surgery to your stomach, or to a part of your body that affects your stomach, you may be more likely to develop stomach cancer.
+If you've had stomach surgery, or surgery to a part of your body that affects your stomach, you may be more likely to develop stomach cancer.

-There are three ways that stomach cancer can spread:
+There are three ways stomach cancer can spread:

-- directly – the cancer can spread out of the stomach and into nearby tissues and organs, such as the pancreas, colon, small intestine and peritoneum (the lining of the inside of the abdominal cavity)
+- directly – the cancer can spread from the stomach into nearby tissues and organs, such as the pancreas, colon, small intestine and peritoneum (the lining of the inside of the abdominal cavity)

-- via the lymphatic system - lymphatic system is a series of glands (or nodes) that are located throughout your body, similar to the blood circulatory system; glands produce many specialised cells that are needed by your immune system to fight infection
+- through the lymphatic system – the lymphatic system is a series of glands (nodes) located throughout your body, similar to the blood circulatory system; the glands produce specialised cells needed by your immune system to fight infection

-- via the blood – which in many cases will see the cancer spread from the stomach to other parts of the body, most commonly the liver
+- through the blood – which can cause the cancer to spread from the stomach to other parts of the body, most commonly the liver

 Stomach cancer that spreads to another part of the body is known as metastatic stomach cancer.